musaboz/car-race/README.md

 # This is the implementation of a car with C.

-## I implemented it in Germany, that's the reason that everything in the code is written German.
+## I implemented this code in Germany, that's the reason that everything in the code is written German.

 ###### There is a racing circuit, and in that circuit, there is a few challanges such as crossroads, bridges and curves.